yaramohamadi/spotify_analysis/README.md

 # spotify_analysis

+In this project, I use Spotify's API to do some analysis.
+My work is listed below:

+1. Data gatheration
+2. Descriptive analysis and visualization
-Data gatheration, Descriptive analysis, building different recommender systems for myself, Experimenting on how to embed Genre Info
+3. Building and comparing different song recommender systems
+4. Experimenting on how to embed Genre Info